-- Images – Similar to text, images often need to be touched up to be viewed correctly on the mobile device.
+Similar to text, images often need to be touched up to be viewed correctly on the mobile device.
 With a mobile-responsive website designer, you can quickly switch between desktop and mobile views to see what each picture will look like.
 This offers you the freedom to zoom in or zoom out as needed.
-With Constant Contact, the A.I. system will adjust these sizes as needed — automatically.
-However, it also gives you the power to customize them as you see fit.

-- Faster load times – Having a mobile-responsive website goes beyond just adjusting sizes.
+Having a mobile-responsive website goes beyond just adjusting sizes.
 It actually reformats the backend to load quicker than mobile-friendly sites.
 The phone is probably about one-tenth of the size of a laptop, maybe even one-twentieth of a desktop computer.
-Which means, the hardware inside is also a fraction of computers.
+This means the hardware inside is also a fraction of computers.
 Mobile-responsive websites take this into account and make it easier to load pages.
 Fast loading time comes with two further benefits: